salsita/node-pg-migrate/docs/cli.md

 - `fake` - Mark migrations as run without actually performing them (use with caution!)
 - `decamelize` - Runs [`decamelize`](https://github.com/sindresorhus/decamelize) on table/column/etc. names
 - `verbose` - Print all debug messages like DB queries run (defaults to `true`, to switch it off supply `--no-verbose` on command line)
+- `reject-unauthorized` - Sets ssl `rejectUnauthorized` parameter.
+Use for e.g. self-signed certificates on server. [see](https://node-postgres.com/announcements#2020-02-25) and [see](https://github.com/brianc/node-postgres/issues/2009)

 See all by running `node-pg-migrate --help`.